lenngro/neuralstyletransfer/README.md

 The content of the first reference image is extracted by considering the outputs of each layer in the VGG-19 net.
 When the reference image is fed into the network, it's layers compute their outcome.
 If we now optimize (thus repeatedly change) a target image until it's activations match those of the reference image when passed into the VGG-19, we are able to visualize the contents in an image.

 #### Style Extraction
-The style if the second reference image can be extracted by considering the correlation of the activations of the VGG-19' layers.
+The style of the second reference image can be extracted by considering the correlation of the activations of the VGG-19' layers.
 The correlation of activations is modelled as their' Gramian matrix.
 - https://en.wikipedia.org/wiki/Gramian_matrix
 If we now change a target image until the correlations of it's activations match the correlation of the activations of the style reference image, we are able to visualize the style of the reference image.

 #### Actual Style Transfer
 The actual style transfer is a combination of content and style extraction.
-A target image is repeatedly changed using an optimization method until both it's content activations and it's style correlation match those of the two reference image.
+A target image is repeatedly changed using an optimization method until both it's content activations and it's style correlation match those of the two reference images.
 Thus we minimize a combined loss indicating the "distance" to content and style represenations, respectively.